I already bought my slabs, can you still fabricate and install them for me?

-Yes, but you will have to have the slab delivered to our fabrication shop.
+Of course!
+We will make arrangements to have your slab delivered to our fabrication shop.

-Yes, this is true however, Traditional Designs seals all of our granite and marble with Miracle Sealants which has a 20 year stain resistant warranty.
+Yes, this is true however, Traditional Designs seals all of our granite and marble with Miracle Sealants which gives you a 20-year stain-resistant warranty.

 While we have a wide selection of colors to choose from, it is simply impossible for us to carry every color.
 If you have something else in mind, we will be happy to help you track it down through our preferred vendors.